 WeChat Index Tutorial

-According to the most recent data, WeChat is approaching 900 million monthly users which puts it far ahead of any other Chinese social media platform.
+According to the most recent data, WeChat has passed a milestone of a billion users which puts it far ahead of any other Chinese social media platform.
 Measuring trends on such an enormous network could potentially bring the most statistically accurate data to marketers.

 Up until a few weeks ago, it was not possible to get a hold of such metrics on WeChat.
 Fortunately, the platform has just released a new WeChat Index tool that allows viewing some basic trends on keywords.

 The good news is that, from marketers’ perspective, WeChat is finally moving in the right direction.
 However, the bad news is that the data that is generated by WeChat Index is very limited.
 There are no any equivalents to options available from the previously reviewed tools: Baidu Index, Qihoo Index and Weibo Index.

 In order to access the tool, user has to enter Chinese words “微信指数”into the search bar and tap on the first result.
 This opens up the prompt as shown above.